ghfazevedo/traderpros/README.md

                  state_branch_rate
                  ))

-# Monitor tree with branch speciation events
+# Monitor the original tree with branch lengths in time together with the number of speciation events associated with each branch.
 monitors.append( mnExtNewick(
                  filename=outDirPath+outputPrefix+".SpeciationEvents.trees",
                  isNodeParameter=TRUE,